canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 python3-opencv/jammy,now 4.5.4+dfsg-9ubuntu4 amd64 [installed,automatic]
 ```

-Congratulations -- now that UP4W has removed all the pro-attachment and Landscape-registration hassle, you can quickly skip to using Landscape to manage all your Ubuntu WSL instances at scale!
+You know how to leverage UP4W and Landscape to efficiently manage your Ubuntu WSL instances at scale.
+Below you can see the architecture of what you have built -- congratulations!

 ![Your Windows host with instances pro-attached and Landscape-registered through UP4W](./assets/up4w-tutorial-deployment.png)
-*Your Windows host with your Landscape server and two Ubuntu WSL instances pro-attached and Landscape-registered through UP4W.*

 ## Tear things down